The Geometry of Radiative Transfer: A Modern Formulation of Radiative Transfer Theory

-which is defined through the ``single particle'' Hamiltonian $H(q,p)$ in Eq.~\ref{eq:hamiltonian}.
-With the light energy density as an element in the dual Lie algebra, it follows immediately from the general theory of Lie-Poisson systems that the momentum map $\mmap_R$ is the convective light energy density and that it is conserved~\cite[Theorem 11.4.1]{Ratiu1999}, cf. Fig.~\ref{fig:lie_poisson}.
-By the change of variables theorem, this can be interpreted as conservation of light energy density along trajectories in phase space, providing a modern formulation and justification for ``conservation of radiance along a ray''.
-Remarkably, with the Lie-Poisson structure a close analogy between ideal radiative transfer and ideal fluid dynamics exists, cf. Table~\ref{tab:comp:fluid_light}.
-Next to the flow on phase space $T^*Q$, one can obtain a functional analytic description, related to the operator formulation of radiative transfer~\cite{Duderstadt1979}, using Stone's theorem, yielding $\ell_t = \eta_t^* \ell_0 = \mathcal{U}_t \, \ell_0$ where $\mathcal{U}_t$ is a unitary operator.
+which is the density weighted integral of the ``single particle'' Hamiltonian $H(q,p)$ in Eq.~\ref{eq:hamiltonian}.
+With the light energy density as an element in the dual Lie algebra, it follows immediately from the general theory of Lie-Poisson systems that the momentum map $\mmap_R$ is the convective light energy density and that this quantity is conserved~\cite[Theorem 11.4.1]{Ratiu1999}, cf. Fig.~\ref{fig:lie_poisson}.\footnote{A direct proof can be found in~\cite[Chapter 3.3]{Lessig_phd}.} By the change of variables theorem, this can be interpreted as conservation of light energy density along trajectories in phase space and it provides a modern formulation and justification for ``conservation of radiance along a ray'' in the classical literature.
+Interestingly, with the Lie-Poisson structure a close formal analogy between ideal radiative transfer and ideal fluid dynamics exists, cf. Table~\ref{tab:comp:fluid_light}.